Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/E10-ObjectStorage.md

     Do not close your browser window after this exercise as it will prove useful for other exercises./

     ???
-Solution "Click to see the solution"
+Solution "Click here to see the solution."

         Solving this exercise requires again several steps.